location icon3, Barrel Yard, Vinery Way, London W6 0LQ

 Here are some Oktoberfest family-friendly tips to help you navigate the festival with ease.

-- Use public transport: The U-Bahn will ensure smoother commutes, with the U4 and U5 subway lines will take you to the Theresienwiese station directly.
+• Use public transport: The U-Bahn will ensure smoother commutes, with the U4 and U5 subway lines taking you to the Theresienwiese station directly.

-Entry to the festival is free; reservation is recommended for tents.
+Entry to the festival is free; reservations are recommended for tents.

 You can consider traditional Bavarian outfits like Dirndl or Lederhosen.